wednesday evening speaker

 Los Angelos, CA

-Stanley Talbert is the Senior Minister at Normandie Church of Christ in Los Angeles, California, where he serves in the legacy of Minister Carroll Pitts, Jr., and Sis.
+Dr. Stanley Talbert is the Senior Minister at Normandie Church of Christ in Los Angeles, California, where he serves in the legacy of Minister Carroll Pitts, Jr., and Sis.
 Bernice Pitts.
 Talbert is a Visiting Professor of Religion at Pepperdine University in Malibu, California.
-He is a PhD candidate (A.B.D.) at Union Theological Seminary in the City of New York, with disciplinary emphases on Systematic Theology and African American Studies.
+He earned his PhD at Union Theological Seminary in the City of New York, with disciplinary emphases on Systematic Theology and African American Studies.
 His dissertation, entitled, “Playing in a Strange Land: A Revolutionary Theology of Play” analyzes how religion created modern sport and how human bodies are re-created on the basis of sport’s theological anthropology.
 At Union, Talbert was one of the last PhD students of the father of Black theology, James H. Cone.

 Talbert received his master of philosophy ('19) and master of divinity from Union Seminary (and Columbia University’s IRAAS) ('16), his BA from Pepperdine University ('12) and his AS from Southwestern Christian College ('10).
 At Southwestern, Stanley was a ministerial student, SGA President, Testimony and Summer Tour ensemble member, and Mr. Southwestern.